F3real/F3real.github.io/content/ryanCTF_inputValidation.md

 ?>
 ~~~

-Now for remaining part, we need to find flag.
-We can do this just trough browser but also we can do it through **burp**, to make it easier and it is good tool to know.
+Now for the remaining part, we need to find the flag.
+We can do this just through a browser but also we can do it through **burp**, to make it easier and it is a good tool to know.

-We need to capture one of request we send to server and forward it to repeater, in this way we can quickly modify parameters of request and URL encode them.
-For this we just need to start burp, turn the intercept on and set browser to use proxy (in case of burp `localhost` on the port `8080` by default).
+We need to capture one of request we send to server and forward it to the repeater, in this way we can quickly modify parameters of request and URL encode them.
+For this, we just need to start burp, turn the intercept on and set the browser to use a proxy (in case of burp `localhost` on the port `8080` by default).

-First I tried running find for flag, which failed for some reason so I decided to simply check directories bellow our current one.
+First I tried running find for the flag, which failed for some reason so I decided to simply check directories bellow our current one.

 ![ping ls]({static}/images/2018_7_27_Ping.png){: .img-fluid .centerimage}

-Parameters of request if URL decoded are simply `;cd..;ls`.
+Parameters of the request, if URL decoded, are simply `;cd..;ls`.
 And it seems we were in luck since Flag.txt is just one sub-directory bellow.
 We simply `cat Flag.txt` and that’s it.

 `Flag: pluripresence`